Sage Healing Rotation, Ability Priority, and Cooldowns — Endwalker 6.55

 damage, you gain one charge of Addersting, which is used to cast

 - Toxikon II is not a DPS gain on a single target, so it does nothing to make up for the damage lost by casting a GCD heal.
-Even in a multi-target situation, it is a relatively small DPS gain; it is not worth casting Eukrasian Diagnosis just to gain access to Toxikon II.
+Even in a multi-target situation, it is a relatively small DPS gain; it is not worth casting Eukrasian Diagnosis during a fight just to gain access to Toxikon II.

 - However, it is a useful mobility tool since it is an instant-cast spell.
 It also has no MP cost, which offsets the cost of Eukrasian Diagnosis by 400 MP.